aaronjensen/restore-frame-position/README.md

-**NOTE** This package is probably unnecessary.
-I was able to replicate this using the built-in `desktop-save-mode` and this config:
+**NOTE** This package should probably be unnecessary.
+I was mostly able to replicate this using the built-in `desktop-save-mode` and this config:

 ```
 (setq desktop-globals-to-save '()